deonvz/deonvz/README.md

 ### Hi there 👋

-💬 I specialize in development, automation, machine learning, and cybersecurity.
-⚡ I share select personal projects here for others to benefit from.
+💬 I specialize in development, automation and cybersecurity. ⚡ I share select personal projects here for others to benefit from.
-🔭 I explore the latest innovations in AI, cybersecurity, and technology—follow my insights here: https://medium.com/@deonzyl

 Feel free to follow me or any of my repos, you wish to contribute to.